• Skip to primary navigation

 One of the ways that you can help your cause is by dampening the substrate (your floor) before spreading the mortar.

-However, you don’t want standing pools of water over the floor.
+However, you don’t want standing pools of water on the floor.
 Rather, you want the substrate to be damp while the surface is dry.

-So, “give your floor a drink” as they say.
-Dampen the surface that’s to receive the membrane immediately before spreading mortar over the floor.
+So, “give your floor a drink,” as they say.
+Dampen the surface to receive the membrane immediately before spreading mortar over the floor.

 Ditra Installation Tip 3: Dry-lay the Pieces Before Installing